mskperera/Smart-Energy-Meter/README.md

-# Smart Energy Meter
+# FIDA Smart Energy Meter

-Welcome to Smart Energy Meter, your go-to solution for monitoring and managing energy consumption in real-time.
+Welcome to The Smart Energy Meter, your go-to solution for monitoring and managing energy consumption in real-time.
 With Smart Energy Meter, you can effortlessly track your energy usage, view insightful charts, and stay within your budget.

 ## Features